 One of the highlights of any visit is Estevan Lodge, the 1887 fishing lodge built by Lord Mount Stephen.
-Today, it welcomes visitors to its dining rooms and temporary exhibitions.
-In the museum explore the remarkable story of Elsie Reford and her summers spent salmon-fishing and gardening.
-Or let us entice you to the gardens for Sunday brunch or a literary tea in the company of a noted author.
+Today, it welcomes visitors to its dining rooms and exhibitions.
+Let us entice you to the gardens for Sunday brunch or a literary tea in the company of a noted author.
 Our chef prepares his menu daily to feature local produce and flowers picked in the gardens.
 The dining rooms offer lunch throughout the week, thematic dinners and musical brunches on Sundays.
+Closed for summer 2020.

 Umbrellas and strollers are available in the event of rain.
 Wheelchairs are available free of charge (reservations recommended).

-- Accommodation packages available with more than 50 hotels, motels, auberges and B&Bs in the area.
+- Accommodation packages available with hotels, motels, auberges and B&Bs in the area